Delta’s annual New Year Polar Bear Swim takes place on Thursday, January 1st, 2026, at Boundary Bay Regional Park’s Centennial Beach in Tsawwassen.

 What to Expect

-TIP #1: If you’re planning to swim, wear something on your feet – your tootsies will thank you.
+TIP #1: If you’re planning to swim, wear appropriate footwear.
 The water is cold and the beach is a bit rocky.

-TIP #3: Plan to arrive even earlier than 30 minutes beforehand if you can.
+TIP #2: Plan to arrive at least 30 minutes before splash time, if you can.
 There’s nothing more frustrating than arriving late because of traffic (which there will be) and missing the start of the swim.
+There is plenty of parking at the beach.

-TIP #4: Don’t forget to take the obvious – swimsuit, towel, warm change of clothes, camera, optional costume, etc..
-A thermos of hot chocolate or coffee can also be a good idea.
+TIP #3: Don’t forget to take the obvious – swimsuit, towel, warm change of clothes, camera, optional costume, etc. A thermos of hot chocolate or coffee can also be a good idea.

 About the Beach and the Park